 Penalty for selling business assets (or assets used in farming) purchased from a related person within 24 months Capital gain on the sale or disposition of business assets or on assets used in farming may be excluded from Wisconsin taxation if the assets were held more than one year and the assets are disposed of to certain related persons.
 The related person who purchases or otherwise receives the assets on which the gain is excluded is subject to a penalty if he/she sells or otherwise disposes of the assets within two years.
 The penalty does not apply in the case of an involuntary conversion (for example, assets are destroyed by fire or livestock dies).
-Line 51 instructions - continued

 If you are subject to this penalty, contact any department office for information on how to compute the penalty.
-Include the amount of the penalty on line 51 of Form 1NPR.
-Write "RP" to the right of line 51.
+Include the amount of the penalty on line 54 of Form 1NPR.
+Write "RP" to the right of line 54

-■ Line 53 Wisconsin income tax withheld
+■ Line 56 Wisconsin income tax withheld

 Add the Wisconsin income tax withheld shown on your withholding statements (Forms W-2, W-2G, 1042S, 1099-G, 1099-R, and 1099-MISC).
-Fill in the total on line 53.
-Attach readable copies of your withholding statements to Form 1NPR.
-(See Attachments on page 25 for where to attach.)
+Fill in the total on line 56.
+Attach readable copies of your withholding statements to page 3 of Form 1NPR.